ytnobody/p5-Poz/README.md

 # DESCRIPTION

 Poz is a simple, composable, and extensible data validation library for Perl.
 It is inspired heavily from Zod [https://zod.dev/](https://zod.dev/) in TypeScript.

+# HOW TO CONTRIBUTE

+If you want to contribute to Poz, you can follow the steps below:

+- 1. Prepare: Install cpanm and Minilla

+        $ curl -L https://cpanmin.us | perl - --sudo App::cpanminus
+        $ cpanm Minilla

+- 2. Fork: Please fork the repository on GitHub.

+    The Repository on GitHub: [https://github.com/ytnobody/p5-Poz](https://github.com/ytnobody/p5-Poz)

+- 3. Clone: Clone the repository.

+        $ git clone

+- 4. Branch: Create a feature branch from the main branch.

+        $ git checkout -b feature-branch main

+- 5. Code: Write your code and tests, then build.

+        $ minil build

+- 6. Test: Run the tests.

+        $ minil test

+- 7. Commit: Commit your changes.

+        $ git commit -am "Add some feature"

+- 8. Push: Push to your branch.

+        $ git push origin feature-branch

+- 9. Pull Request: Create a new Pull Request on GitHub.

 # LICENSE